nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * To view the lessons for specific students, specify the names using `name/STUDENT_NAME`s.
 * To view the lessons for a specific subject, specify the subject using `subject/SUBJECT`.
 * To view the lessons for a specific date, specify the date using `date/DATE`.
-* To view the lessons that have been completed, include `done/done`.
+* To view the lessons that'd been completed, include `done/done`.
-* To view the lessons that have not been completed, include `done/not done`.
+* To view the lessons that haven't been completed, include `done/not done`.

 Examples:
 * `view-lesson` Displays the lesson history for all the tutor’s students.
 * `view-lesson name/John` Displays the lesson history for the student named John.
 * `view-lesson name/John subject/Math date/2023-05-03` Displays the lessons for student John, which are of subject Math, on the day 2023-05-03.
-* `view-lesson done/done` Displays all lessons that have been completed
+* `view-lesson done/done` Displays all lessons that'd been completed
-* `view-lesson done/not done` Displays all lessons that have not been completed
+* `view-lesson done/not done` Displays all lessons that haven't been completed
-* `view-lesson name/John done/done` Displays all lessons that have been completed for student John
+* `view-lesson name/John done/done` Displays all lessons that'd been completed for student John
-* `view-lesson name/John name/Bernice done/not done` Displays all lessons that have not been completed for students John and Bernice
+* `view-lesson name/John name/Bernice done/not done` Displays all lessons that haven't been completed for students John and Bernice

 ![View Lesson](images/view-lesson.jpg)